Canon SX420 vs Sony NEX-5T

 It is notable that the NEX-5T has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The SX420 does not feature such an accessory-socket.

-Both the SX420 and the NEX-5T have been discontinued, but can regularly be found used on eBay.
+Both the SX420 and the NEX-5T have been discontinued, but can regularly be found used on ebay.
 The NEX-5T was replaced by the Sony A5100, while the SX420 was followed by the Canon SX430.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon SX420 Manual (free pdf) or the online Sony NEX-5T Manual.
+Further information on the features and operation of the SX420 and NEX-5T can be found, respectively, in the Canon SX420 Manual (free pdf) or the online Sony NEX-5T Manual.